fasthall/gochariots/README.md

 ## Design discussion

 * Currently sender(propogation) is bundled with maintainer.
 This eliminate the communication between sender and maintainer, but can't be scaled.
 If seperate them, sender can be scaled independently, but require extra communication.
 * Does token need to carry all records with unsatisfied dependencies?
-Currently it does.
+Currently it does that.
 * Batchers should be put behind a load balancer.